simonazy/Spark/README.md

 ## General functions
-We have used the following general functions that are quite similar to methods of Pandas dataframes:
+T1he following general functions in Spark are quite similar to methods of Pandas dataframes:

 - select(): returns a new dataframe with the selected columns
 - filter(): filters rows using the given condition